 The company has an environmental policy

-The statements made by suppliers are verified through a sample monitoring system that focuses on the product categories considered more risky and on cases deemed worthy of thorough investigation.
 The inspections regarding compliance with social criteria are conducted by internal staff and involve technical documents regarding buildings (maintenance) and people (cleaning).
-In the case of surveys on compliance with environmental criteria such as energy efficiency, the use of cleaning products in accordance with the law, contractual clauses related to compliance with environmental legislation, the on-site inspections are carried out by both internal personnel and external companies.
+In the case of surveys on compliance with environmental criteria such as energy efficiency, the use of cleaning products in accordance with the law and the compliance with environmental legislation, the on-site inspections are carried out by both internal personnel and external companies.